 used to convey information related to PGP public key pairs and

 signatures on such keys.
-The PGPKeyID's value is a
+The PGPKeyID

 base64Binary sequence containing a standard PGP public key